 'DHU' was a British naval surface force support for the 'DH' carrierborne air attack on shipping in the port of Tromsų in German-occupied Norway (15/19 October 1940).

-At 15.50 on 15 October the battle-cruiser Hood departed Scapa Flow in the Orkney islands group escorted by the destroyers Eskimo, Mashona and Somali to provide cover for a force comprising the elderly fleet carrier Furious, heavy cruisers Berwick and Norfolk, and destroyers Matabele and Punjabi.
+At 15.50 on 15 October the battle-cruiser Hood departed Scapa Flow in the Orkney islands group escorted by the destroyers Eskimo, Mashona and Somali to provide cover for a force comprising the elderly fleet carrier Furious, the heavy cruisers Berwick and Norfolk, and the destroyers Matabele and Punjabi.